MediciHouse07/Learning_Records/economic_money_banking.md

 - rule 1 every use has corresponding source
 - rule 2 every agents use is some other agents source

+### 3-4

+2022/12/07

+- when write IOU, existing of money doesn't change, but existing of credit changes
+- bank accept IOU and issue money, expansion of money and expansion of credit

+### 3-5

+2022/12/07

+- total money isn't changing
+- in the course of
+- case no expansion of money
+- case expansion of credit

+### 3-6

+2022/12/07

+- a little passages
+- think every kind of unit as money flow operation
+- survival constraint reserve constraint
+- cash inflow > cash outflow
+- liquidity constraint
+- Cash Flow–Cash Commitment ≥ 0, this is survival constraint, understand the word constraint

 # Lecture Week5
 ## Lec 1 The world that Badgehot knew
 ### 1-1 Video